 The Lakeshore Transmission Stations Project was subject to the

-Class Environmental Assessment for Minor Transmission Facilities (Hydro One, 2016), in accordance with the
+Class Environmental Assessment for Minor Transmission Facilities (2022), in accordance with the

 Ontario Environmental Assessment Act.
 In 2019, Hydro One held two Community Information Centres (CICs) to provide the public with information on the project, including the Class EA process, study area, and the various alternatives for the new transformer stations.
 Based on research and consultation conducted to date, the preferred alternative for the project has been selected, which consists of a high-voltage switching station (SS) and a separate transformer station (TS).
 The maps below show the preferred alternative and conceptual site layout plan for the project.